 Mount Bross is a high mountain peak at an elevation of 4.321m (14,178ft) above the sea level, located in Park County, Colorado, in USA.
-It is a rare trail that allows you to drive to the top of a "14er".
+It is a rare trail that climbs up to the top of a "14er".
 Full size vehicles should not attempt to drive all the way, as there are a few very narrow spots that are very high.
-It's one of the highest roads of the USA.
+It's one of the highest roads in the USA.

 The road to the summit, located in the Pike National Forest, is gravel.
 A 4WD vehicle and an experienced driver are recommended.
 This trail provides a fairly easy route to the top of the mountain.
 The top of the mountain is huge and flat, with plenty of parking.
 The views are amazing.
 It’s one of the highest mountain roads of Colorado.
 Mount Bross is named for William Bross, who owned mining property near Alma.
 The trail is relatively easy for most of the way.
 As you near the top the trail becomes narrow and is made up of mostly loose rock.
 Mount Bross is covered with old mining roads and claims, part of Colorado's historic mining legacy, so there are property issues to consider when hiking up the mountain.
 Once at the top, you can see several other 14ers surrounding Mt.
 Bross.